Anemone: Cultivation

 Eriocapitella hupehensis, and its white cultivar 'Honorine Joubert', the latter especially, are well-known autumn-flowering selections.
-They grow well in well-drained but moisture-retentive soil and reach 60–100 cm in height, blooming continually for several weeks.
+They grow well in well-drained but moisture-retentive soil and reach in height, blooming continually for several weeks.
 E. hupehensis, E. vitifolia, and their hybrids and are particularly attractive to honeybees.
 A number of low-growing species, such as the native British Anemonoides nemorosa and Anemonoides apennina, have woodlands and other shady places as their habitat.

 Garden-cultivated anemones generally grow best in a loamy well-drained evenly-moist fertile soil, although the ephemeral A. blanda does not require as much moisture during the summer when it is dormant (unlike the related Eranthis species that can suffer if they become too dry even while dormant).
 Some prairie species that are rarely cultivated, such as Anemone cylindrica, grow well in drier warmer conditions and poor soil.
 A. coronaria has been described by some professional sources as preferring acidic soil and by others as preferring alkaline soil.
 Hardy species may be planted in October in many zones.
 Unlike a hardier species such as A. blanda, A. coronaria is described as hardy only as low as climate zone 7 by some sources and by others hardy only as low as zone 8.
 Various strategies, such as the use of protection, can be tried to plant them outdoors in fall in zone 6 but results may vary.
 As with other plants, some species can be readily raised from seed while some hybrids may be sterile.
 A. blanda typically blooms in mid spring.
 The larger anemone species typically grow well in partial shade, or in full sun provided they are shielded from the hottest sun in southern areas.
 A well-drained soil, enriched with compost, is typically utilized.

 If cut flowers are desired, it is best to harvest the flowers early in the morning while it is still cold outside while the bloom is still closed.
 To open your flowers place in room temperature water out of direct sun.
 A. coronaria blooms can be purchased from some florists, between November and June depending upon availability.